 Strawberries (or large-fruited strawberries) are one of the most popular garden crops.
 Appearing in Holland in the 18th century as a hybrid of two types of strawberries (Chilean and Virginian), the plant has since come under the close attention of breeders more than once.

-What is sick "scarlet droplet of summer"?
+What is wrong with the “scarlet drop of summer”?

 All strawberry diseases can be divided into 4 categories depending on what (who) causes the disease: